jabonchan/way-ts/README.md

 ## Quick Note 📝

 I originally created this library for my own personal use, but I thought it could be helpful to others, so I decided to make it public.
-That said, updates will **mostly depend on my own needs** as I continue to use **way.ts** in my projects.
+That said, updates will **mostly depend on my own needs** as I continue to use **way-ts** in my projects.
 While the APIs will reflect my current requirements, I'll aim to keep it user-friendly.
 Just keep in mind that updates may not be frequent.

 ## Changelog 📰